juxt/aero/README.md

 ### or

-Use `#or` when you want to provide a list of possibilities, perhaps with a default and the end.
+Use `#or` when you want to provide a list of possibilities, perhaps with a default at the end.

 ```clojure
 {:port #or [#env PORT 8080]}